You can register online through our Parent Portal.Parent Portal

 All food and program costs are included.
 We will make a short and painless appeal for our Camper Aid Fund (helps send kids to Camp Onas), and the camp store will be open (Onas T-Shirts, Nalgenes, Memorabilia–also supports our Camper Aid Fund) but other than those two opportunities, there isn’t a need to bring extra money to Family Camp Weekend.

 Arrival: Saturday May 27 between 11 and 11:30.
-Please come to the Penn Pavilion to get your tent or room assignments and unpack before lunch at 12:00.
+Please come to the Penn Pavilion (Registration Pavilion) to get your tent or room assignments and unpack before lunch at 12:00.
 There will be an orientation and an opening activity at 1.
-If you arrive after 12pm, please come to the Dining Hall to check in.
+If will you arrive after 12pm, please let us know so we can leave instructions for you in the Penn Pavilion.

 Departure: Monday May 29th, noon.
 We will have brunch at 11, and an earlier breakfast at 8 for those who need to hit the road on the early-side.